ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## Context ID Allocation {#context-id-alloc}

-Implementations of HTTP Datagrams which support datagram contexts MUST provide a context ID allocation service.
+Implementations of HTTP Datagrams that support datagram contexts MUST provide a context ID allocation service.
 That service will allow applications co-located with HTTP to request a unique context ID that they can subsequently use for their own purposes.
 The HTTP implementation will then parse the context